SteelSeries/gamesense-sdk/doc/api/writing-handlers-in-json.md

 # Reference sections #

+## Error handling ##

+All successful requests to the JSON API will return an HTTP status code of 200.
+As of SteelSeries Engine 3.5.0, unsuccessful requests will return an error code along with the error message describing the problem.

+A request that has any problems with the parameters will return a 400 status code and one of the following errors:

+0: "Game or event string not specified".
+Most of the requests require specifying both the game and event in question.
+This error is returned if one is missing.
+1: "Game string not specified".
+Same as the above, but for requests that require only the game name.
+2: "Game or event string contains disallowed characters.
+Allowed are upper-case A-Z, 0-9, hyphen, and underscore".
+Game and event strings are limited to the characters described.
+3: "Game string contains disallowed characters.
+Allowed are upper-case A-Z, 0-9, hyphen, and underscore".
+Same as above, but for requests which only take the game name as a parameter.
+4: "GameEvent data member is empty".
+The `game_event` request requires a `data` member describing the data the event should use when calculating the effects to apply.
+5: "Events for too many games have been registered recently, please try again later".
+There are limited anti-spam measures implemented into the API to prevent malicious use.
+This message will show up if one of them has been triggered.
+6: "One or more handlers must be specified for binding".
+This message is returned if the `bind_game_event` request is sent without the `handlers` key or if the array in the key is empty.
+7: "That event for that game is reserved".
+Some operations cannot be performed on events which are built-in to SteelSeries Engine 3.
+This includes binding and removing the events.
+8: "That game is reserved".
+Same as above, but for requests which only take the game name.
+This includes removing a game.
+9: "That event is not registered".
+This is returned when attempting to remove an event which does not exist.
+10: "That game is not registered".
+This is returned when attempting to remove a game which does not exist.

+A request that returns a 500 status code indicates an error internal to SteelSeries Engine.
+If you wish to submit information about requests which caused these errors, you can file a support ticket on our website.

 ## Default icon colors ##

 The following IDs can be specified in the `"icon_color_id"` key when supplying game metadata, to display the following colored versions of the default game icon next to your game when it is displayed in SteelSeries Engine.